cian-gmit-da2020/PandS-Projects/README.md

 - This programme defines a funtion **sroot()** for estimating the square root of any positive number
 - The programme uses an infinite loop with break statements that end the loop at certain points when certain conditions have been met
 - First the function finds the closest whole root number to the input value
-- Then the function uses [newtowns square root method](https://math.mit.edu/~stevenj/18.335/newton-sqrt.pdf) to get a much closer approximation of the square root value and returns that value ending the fuction
+- Then the function uses [newtons square root method](https://math.mit.edu/~stevenj/18.335/newton-sqrt.pdf) to get a much closer approximation of the square root value and returns that value ending the fuction
 - The programme then asks the user for an input value to calculate the square root of, variable **i**
 - Then the programme calls the function of the variable i and stores the result in the variable **iroot**
 - The programme then prints the value of iroot rounded to 2 decimal points.